formfcw/directus-extension-flexible-editor/README.md

 <!-- NOTE: [extension-description] Sync description with GitHub, custom-messages.ts and package.json -->

-A Rich Text Editor (WYSIWYG) with JSON output, that allows to integrate M2A relations to make it extremely flexible.
+A rich text editor (WYSIWYG) with JSON output that allows the integration of M2A relations to make it extremely flexible.

 > https://github.com/formfcw/directus-extension-flexible-editor/assets/78852214/b418c9a7-44c0-43b1-b5ad-6673d09a9066
 >
 > _(Demo Video)_

-Under the hood, it integrates the [Tiptap](https://github.com/ueberdosis/tiptap) editor as an extension into the [Directus](https://github.com/directus/directus) app and utilizes an optional many-to-any (M2A) field to place and link relation nodes in the editor.
-This combination makes Flexible Editor a truely rich editor.
+Under the hood, it integrates the [Tiptap](https://github.com/ueberdosis/tiptap) editor as an extension to the [Directus](https://github.com/directus/directus) app and uses an optional many-to-any (M2A) field to place and link relation nodes in the editor.
+This combination makes Flexible Editor a truly rich editor.

 ## Installation